Aldori15/azerothcore-eluna-accountwide/README.md

 # Setup

 - Copy the "AccountWide" folder into the lua_scripts folder on your server.
+- Configure which module(s) you want to enable at the top of each Lua script.
 - If your server is already running, type ".reload eluna" in the worldserver window.
 Otherwise, just start up the server.